apple/coremltools/.github/ISSUE_TEMPLATE/---feature-request.md

 Please provide some examples where this feature can be used.

 ## Describe alternatives you've considered
-Tell us some alternatives that you have considered instead of the feature.
+Tell us some alternatives that you have considered instead of this feature.

 ## Additional context
 Do you have anything else to say?